 He is a member of the USA Today board of contributors and the recipient of the “2005 Single Issue Advocate of the Year” – the annual opinion award for the Aspen Institute and The Week magazine.
 More than 400 of his articles on legal and policy issues regularly appear in national newspapers.
 He also has worked as the CBS and NBC legal analyst, respectively, during national controversies.

 BA, University of Chicago; JD, Northwestern University

-Jonathan Turley is quoted in the Washington Examiner regarding a soldier's lawsuit that claims the war against the Islamic State is illegal.
+Jonathan Turley is quoted in the Washington Examiner about the coming Supreme Court term.

 - next ›